 (B) I’ll Be All Smiles Tonight (T. B. Bransom) (Vocal – Eddie Shuler)

 NB: This is the first we are aware of on a 45 rpm, which is maroon and silver.
 The 78 is the usual plant, the same as G-1017 through 1020 (Research Craft).

-This was probably a cancelled release or mistakenly missed number.
-This number was used for a 60s repress of Iry LeJune.
+NB: This number was used for a 60s repress of Iry LeJune.
+Also see 1027.